-- 1. Youth MUST be enrolled into a Clover Club in Monroe County 4-H online and any dues must be paid - 2.
-Clover Club participation will be non-competitive. - 3.
-Each exhibit will receive a Clover Club ribbon-not 1st, 2nd, or 3rd place ribbon
+- 1. Youth MUST be enrolled into a Clover Club in Monroe County 4-H online and any dues must be paid. - Clover Kids must attend a minimum of (5) five club meetings, Club Activities or Club Service Projects - 3.
+Clover Club participation will be non-competitive. - Each exhibit will receive a Clover Club ribbon-not 1st, 2nd, or 3rd place ribbons.